Skip to main content

 Elementary School

-With the superior social, spiritual, and cognitive foundation that students have received in our early childhood program, they are well prepared to enter the primary grade levels at Immaculate Conception-St. Joseph School.
-It is the goal of our primary teachers to teach students the core skills in all subject areas in order to be well equipped for the middle school years.
+With the superior social, spiritual, and cognitive foundation students have received in our early childhood program, they are well prepared to enter the primary grade levels at Immaculate Conception-St. Joseph School.
+Our primary teachers aim to teach students the core skills in all subject areas so that they are well-equipped for the middle school years.
 With a strong emphasis on social and emotional development, classroom teachers work with the ICSJ student support team to help every child reach their full potential.

 Our Curriculum

 In our learning environment, students follow thematic study units that include language arts, science, mathematics, social studies, religion, music, Spanish, physical education, and fine arts.
-From first to fifth grade, two full-time certified Co-Teachers instruct students in core curriculum subjects in self-contained classrooms that nurture a strong sense of self-esteem and stimulate academic, emotional, social, and spiritual development.
-The Co-Teaching model is unique to the general education classroom and is one that is valued at ICSJ.
-Co-Teaching is a model for collaboration in the classroom and research has found this strategy to effectively meet a variety of individual learning styles within each classroom.
-The low student-teacher ratio and the emphasis on a grade level Team approach to teaching ensure students at all grade levels are receiving individual attention and are working towards meeting their academic and personal goals.
+From first to third grade, two full-time certified co-teachers instruct students in core curriculum subjects in self-contained classrooms that nurture a strong sense of self-esteem and stimulate academic, emotional, social, and spiritual development.
+The co-teaching model is unique to the general education classroom and is one that is valued at ICSJ.
+Co-teaching is a model for collaboration in the classroom, and research has found this strategy to effectively meet a variety of individual learning styles within each classroom.
+The low student-teacher ratio and the emphasis on a grade-level team approach to teaching ensure students at all grade levels are receiving individual attention and are working towards meeting their academic and personal goals.
+In grades 4-5, each classroom has a dedicated, certified classroom teacher and a differentiation specialist to tailor instruction to meet the needs of each student.

 Language Arts

 The language arts curriculum encompasses reading, creative and expository writing, research, listening, speaking, spelling, phonics, vocabulary development, and handwriting.
-All students begin each day with journal writing as well as daily oral language drills.
 The Writer’s Workshop model and the Daily Five framework allow for authentic differentiation of instruction.
 Leveled reading books, literature circles, and independent reading times are ways in which we support individual needs and help develop a love for reading in all students.

 Science